-As soon as the cleaning aid has finished, an audible signal sounds and the appliance ends the operation automatically.
+As soon as the cleaning aid has run through, a signal sounds and the appliance ends the operation automatically.

-Once the cleaning function has ended
+Once the cleaning function has finished

 Once the cooking compartment has cooled down, wipe down the cooking compartment with a damp cloth if necessary.